Build your presence on LinkedIn to find jobs, connect with others, and much more.

 Who you know can help open doors when it comes to your career.
 Studies have shown that networking leads to more opportunities and knowing someone at a company that's hiring can lead to a referral, which itself accounts for a significant percentage of new hires [3, 4].

-On LinkedIn, you’ll discover people you know (from past or current companies, school, volunteer work, and more) as well as those you don't.
+On LinkedIn, you’ll discover people you know (from past or current companies, school, volunteer work) as well as those you don't.
 Take time to connect and build your network.
 LinkedIn will also suggest people you may know under the "My Network" tab.
 Once you're connected with someone, you can message them to deepen your connection.
+Ask them if they have time to chat about their career trajectory.

-Just note: Following people is different than connecting with them in that you won't have the ability to message them without a premium account ($29.99 USD per month), which allows you to send InMail [5].
+Just note: Following people is different than connecting with them in that you won't have the ability to message them without a premium account (free one-month trial, $39.99 USD per month after that), which allows you to send InMail [5].
 Even then, the other person may not see your message if they have a lot of followers and connections.

 When it comes to positioning yourself as an expert in your industry, LinkedIn’s news feed is ideal.
 With a click, you can share a wealth of information that you’ve written and discovered through additional online research.
 It’s possible to share photos, videos, events, and full articles with your professional network directly on the site.
 In this way, you can grow to be a thought leader yourself.

 Setting up a LinkedIn account is easy with any email address.
-As you get started, you may want to brush up on your writing skills if you plan to publish white papers and blogs to maximize the site's features.
-You can browse Coursera for online Specialization courses like Good With Words: Writing and Editing from the University of Michigan.
+As you get started, you may want to brush up on your networking skills.
+You can browse Coursera for courses like Achieving Personal and Professional Success Specialization from UPenn Wharton.
 You’ll gain confidence and skills, so you’re ready to improve your career outlook using LinkedIn.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.